-Thank you all for supporting the development of the Knocking On Doors (still a working title) documentary.
+Thank you all for supporting the development of the Between the Sun and the Sidewalk (still a working title) documentary.
 I am excited to be checking in and updating you on the project.
 We are now wrapping up field production and beginning the editing process.
 I want you to know that your participation in this project has brought us to this point.
 We are grateful.

 Let me share our 3-minute video demo that we produced earlier this year to accompany funding proposals, and give a brief glimpse into the evolving story.

 We began a year ago, in 100 degree plus heat, capturing growth and change in the lives of The Organizing and Leadership Academy (TOLA) Fellows, working relentlessly to organize for public health justice on behalf of their own families and communities in the central valley.
 As I spent my time looking below its tough, sun-bleached surfaces, I learned to love the feisty town of Stockton, with its boxing gyms, friendly residents and amazing ethnic and racial diversity.